-Within over 200,000 square feet, the Museum will increase its gallery space by 60% and triple its total space; scheduled completion: 2015.
+Within over 200,000 square feet, the Museum has increased its gallery space by 60% and tripled its total space.

 Endowment ($225 million)

-Increasing the endowment is critical to securing the financial foundation of the Whitney’s future home.
+Increasing the endowment is critical to securing the financial foundation of the Whitney’s new home.

 Capacity-Building ($113 million)

 Providing support to ensure dynamic artistic and educational programming is essential while building the Museum downtown.